-For the most part, employee enthusiasm is determined by work environment.
+For the most part, employee enthusiasm is determined by the work environment.
 This can often be fostered or hindered by you…the boss!
 Most employee demotivators do not seep into your corporate culture overnight and can often be difficult to eliminate.

 Have you ever noticed how a new employee’s enthusiasm eventually wears off?
-According to a Harvard Management Update survey, in 85% of companies, employees morale significantly drops off after their first six months on the job!
+According to a Harvard Management Update survey, in 85% of companies, employee morale significantly drops off after their first six months on the job!

 Are you stumped as to why?

-You pay competitive wages, provide above average benefits and even have an employee recognition program in place.
+You pay competitive wages, provide above-average benefits, and even have an employee recognition program in place.
 All great tactics to help retain your A-Players.
 But something is wrong.
-Motivating workers to stay isn’t enough…you must not motivate them to leave.
+Motivating workers to stay isn't enough…you must not motivate them to leave.